Catechist Handbook

 Communication

 The Religious Education Office will communicate important updates, schedules, reminders, and lesson information throughout the year.
-Catechists are asked to check their email messages and respond when needed.
+Catechists are asked to check email regularly and respond when needed.

 Catechists should not contact students directly through personal phone, text, email, social media, or any private communication platform.

-If a parent asks a question about attendance, dismissal, sacramental preparation, behavior concerns, safe environment, curriculum concerns, or program policy, the catechist should refer the parent to the Religious Education Office.
+If a parent raises a question about attendance, dismissal, sacramental preparation, behavior concerns, curriculum, program policy, or safe environment, the catechist should refer the parent to the Religious Education Office.

 Substitute Procedure